A Professional Matchmaker, an Expert in Human Behaviour and Psychology.

 A database of ambitious professionals just like you.

-I work with a database of around 5000 people, most of whom who are born and raised in India, now based in Europe after finishing an MBA.
-They are lovely, kind, intelligent people who logical, rational thinkers, working for companies across Europe as project managers, engineers, and consultants, and looking for a partner who is intelligent, independent, and can think for themself.
+I work with a database of around 5000 international professionals, well-educated and passionate about their careers.
+They are lovely, kind, intelligent people who logical, rational thinkers, working for companies across the world as project managers, engineers, and consultants, and looking for a partner who is intelligent, independent, and can think for themself.

 Born and raised in India, educated in the U.S., in love with the world.

-I was born in a small town in south India – like my mother, and paternal grandfather before me – and grew up in the island city of Mumbai, formerly known as Bombay.
+I was born in a small town in south India, and raised in Mumbai, formerly known as Bombay.
 Back then, India was a different country, and talking about ‘love’ was reserved for Bollywood.